xquery/rxq/README.md

 # For the Impatient (set up example application)

+MarkLogic 6.0-3 is reccomended version for use with RXQ.

 The quickest way to see RXQ in action is to setup the example application under [src/example-site](https://github.com/xquery/rxq/tree/master/src/example-site).

 First, you *need* to download and install [MarkLogic 6](https://developer.marklogic.com/products).
 Second, create an appserver, providing the following details;